Ukraine in the Eurovision Song Contest 2013: Background

 Prior to the 2013 contest, Ukraine had participated in the Eurovision Song Contest ten times since its first entry in 2003, winning it in 2004 with the song "Wild Dances" performed by Ruslana.
 Following the introduction of semi-finals for the 2004, Ukraine had managed to qualify to final in every contest they participated in thus far.
 Ukraine had been the runner-up in the contest on two occasions: in 2007 with the song "Dancing Lasha Tumbai" performed by Verka Serduchka and in 2008 with the song "Shady Lady" performed by Ani Lorak.
 Ukraine's least successful result had been 19th place, which they achieved during the 2005, with the song "Razom nas bahato" performed by GreenJolly.

 The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
 NTU confirmed their intentions to participate at the 2013 Eurovision Song Contest on 24 September 2012.
 In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
 Between 2011 and 2012, NTU had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 The method was continued to select the 2013 Ukrainian entry.

 Before Eurovision

-Evrobachennya 2013 - Natsionalniy vidbir
+Yevrobachennia 2013Natsionalnyi vidbir

 The Ukrainian national final took place on 23 December 2012 at the NTU Studios in Kyiv.
 The show was hosted by Timur Myroshnychenko, Tatyana Goncharova and Tetiana Terekhova and broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua and the official Eurovision Song Contest website eurovision.tv.